lguerdan/HexoBio/readme.md

 For the API to work, you will need python 2.7 or more.
 You will also need the following libraries installed : Pickle, pycurl, requests, urllib and numpy
 Also, Matlab-related functionalities need the scipy library.

+For users recording with a CHA3000/Astroskin, set the MODEL variable to CHA3000 instead of Hexoskin at the top of HxApi2_0

 ## Running example
 To access the download user interface example, simply run in shell: